igrishaev/with-http/README.md

 # with-http

-A macro to stub HTTP calls with local networking interaction.
+A powerful macro to stub HTTP calls with a local Jetty server.
+Declarative, flexible, and extremely useful.

 ## Installation